HaiderrX/CISC4900-Healthcare-Dataset-Data-Analysis/README.md

 - Contains the schema for the ER Diagram for SQL

 ### Written Report Folder:
-- Contains written report of analysis made so far in .pdf file using Latex
+- Contains written report of analysis made so far in .pdf file using LaTeX

 ## Installation and Usage Instructions